koj911/tampermonkey-adsb-mlat-map-locsaver/README.md

 ### License

-This script is released under the MIT license.
+This script is released under the GPL-3.0 license.